 Frequently Asked Questions About Billing

-The first bills for the fall semester are mailed out in early July to students who have preregistered.
-We start sending out bills in mid-December to students that are preregistered for the spring term.
-You will receive a paper bill ONLY ONCE at the start of each semester, and then receive electronic billing notifications to your North Park email account every month thereafter if you have an outstanding balance on your account.
-You can always view your bill online through WebAdvisor.
+The first electronic bills for the fall semester are generated in early July to students who have preregistered.
+We start generating bills in mid-December to students that are preregistered for the spring term.
+You will receive electronic billing notifications to your North Park email account every month thereafter if you have an outstanding balance on your account.
+You can always view your bill online through Self-Service.

 Traditional undergraduate students who have not made payment arrangements by the tuition due date will be assessed a $50 late payment fee.
 All accounts that have an outstanding balance and are not on a payment plan will be assessed a 1.5% per-month late payment fee.

 You will not be able to adjust your schedule online, register for future terms, request your transcripts, and/or receive your diploma until you have made sufficient payment arrangements on your student account.

 If you are on a payment plan, your account will be put on hold after missing one payment.
 If you miss two consecutive payments, then your plan will be cancelled, and your balance will be due in full at that time.

 Balances that remain unpaid after the semester ends may be sent to an outside collection agency.